Business.gov.nl

 Customs declaration

-If you want to export products to the Netherlands from outside the EU, your representative inside the EU is usually responsible for lodging the customs declaration to officially turn the products from non-EU goods to Union goods.
-This is usually the importer, but in some cases you can be responsible: for instance if you and your importer agree on the Incoterm® Delivered Duty Paid.
+In some cases you can be responsible: for example, if you and your importer agree on the Incoterm® Delivered Duty Paid.
 The importer will have to follow Dutch and EU rules and regulations as laid out in the articles Importing products into the Netherlands: regulations and Importing goods from a non-EU country.

 VAT